-Is Reverse Osmosis water good for you?
+Is drinking Reverse Osmosis water good or bad for you?

 4: Effectiveness or performance